louisulaganathan/CSharp/CSharpExamples/D.ValueAndReferenceTypes.md

   1) Value types[STACK Memory]      => Variables of value types directly contain their data.
   2) Reference types[HEAP Memory]  => ariables of reference types store references to their data, the latter being known as objects.

+Both stack and heap are the memories in RAM.
+OS allocates the STACK memory when the new thread is created at the system level.
+LIFO RUNTIME reqests OS to allocate HEAP memory at the appln level during app startup.

+STACK is faster

 it's possible for two variables to reference the same object and possible for operations on one variable to affect the object referenced by the other variable.
 A variable of a value type contains an instance of the type.
 This differs from a variable of a reference type, which contains a reference to an instance of the type.